Friday, August 30, 2013

 It's disconcerting how many of my favorite movies from 91 have not aged well.
 Watching them again, they were too sappy or obvious or corny or preachy or simplistic or clichéd... titles such as The Doctor, Fried Green Tomatoes, Boyz n the Hood and Dogfight were still good, but not great.
 (Because Kafka isn't on DVD, I wasn't afforded the opportunity to ruin my memory of that one)

 Even big guns like Oliver Stone's gripping if factually manipulative JFK showed some wear.
 It still earns a lot of style points and is a cleverly constructed piece.
 But it is overwrought and heavy-handed.
 When Costner gives his final summation and his voice cracks and he looks right into the camera as he delivers his final line, I had to roll my eyes.
 I felt like I was being browbeaten and scolded.
-Gee-wiz Oliver, why not have Costner wag his finger and go "Tsk, tsk, tsk" while you're at it.
+Gee-whiz Oliver, why not have Costner wag his finger and go "Tsk, tsk, tsk" while you're at it.

 What about Beauty and the Beast?
 While Belle is a well-rounded, strong female character -- the story felt rushed, and curiously, I wasn't mad for the music.
 Overall, it doesn't charm me as the Little Mermaid did.
 As for the other Oscar contenders - Bugsy was good, Prince of Tides was bad, and nothing was right for my Best Picture award.